hisurfadvisory/MACROSS/core/README.md

 When all these lines are set correctly, MACROSS uses the [macross] class to keep track of the scripts in the "modules" folder.
 You can see what these look like by typing "debug TL" in the main menu.<br>

 FOR YOUR PYTHON SCRIPTS:<br>
 You'll need the argv and path functions from the sys library.
 MACROSS always passes at least 6 args to any python script it executes (7 if you include the script name).
-The ncdefs library converts many of the MACROSS powershell functions into python, so I won't describe them here.
-You can read the notes in \core\py_classes\ncdefs.py.
+The mcdefs library converts many of the MACROSS powershell functions into python, so I won't describe them here.
+You can read the notes in \core\py_classes\mcdefs.py.
 The below example explains how to use them.<br>

 	from sys import argv,path
 	L = len(argv)